tpcarlson/synth-diy/sycamore/ASSEMBLY.md

 ##### Securing front panel parts

 Thread the panel carefully over the front panel components.
-The 7-segment displays might need a little bit of gentle persuasion to locate themselves into the PCB, but everything else should slip into place easily.
 Take care with the round button which has shorter legs than the other parts.

 Secure the front panel to the PCB by adding: